ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

-By building a requirement for a particular part of the code and then coding to that requirement, unit tests _can_ sometimes improve the code and help future developers working on that code to understand it.
+By building a requirement for a particular part of the code and then coding to that requirement, unit tests _can_ sometimes improve the code and help future developers understand that code.

 Unit tests that test internal implementation details of code, on the other hand, almost always do more harm than good.
 Testing that your packages to install are stored in a list would slow down and confuse a future developer who might need to change that list into a dictionary for efficiency.
-This problem can be reduced somewhat with clear test naming so that the future developer immediately knows to delete the test case, but it's probably better to simply leave out the test case altogether and test for a real valuable feature of the code, such as installing all of the packages supplied as arguments to the module.
+This problem can be reduced somewhat with clear test naming so that the future developer immediately knows to delete the test case, but it is often better to simply leave out the test case altogether and test for a real valuable feature of the code, such as installing all of the packages supplied as arguments to the module.